Nimesh-Srivastava/NVIM-config/README.md

 # NVIM Config

 ## Windows
+Note : Zig compiler needs to be installed for tree-sitter to work properly.
+After that, parsers can be manually installed using ```:TSInstall <language>``` command.

 ### For native
 Install nvim and place these contents in ```C: / Users / <Username> / Local / Appdata / nvim```